 Alumni play a critical role in the success of the School of Law.
 Wherever you live or whatever your time constraints, there is a volunteer opportunity that matches your interest.
-Please browse through the various alumni volunteer opportunities listed under the headings below and contact us today about getting involved with Mason Law.
+Please browse through the various alumni volunteer opportunities listed under the headings below and contact us today about getting involved at Mason Law.

 Correct contact information helps us to stay in touch with you and keep you posted about upcoming events and new volunteer opportunities.
 Please update your contact information on our online directory.

 Alumni can serve as a valuable resource for students as they prepare for job interviews, learn about particular practice areas and employers, and seek out summer and permanent employment, as well as for fellow alumni pursuing career changes.
 The Career, Academic and Alumni Services Office (CAAS) provides multiple ways in which alumni can volunteer their time to support fellow alumni and Mason Law’s next generation of lawyers.
 To volunteer for any of the programs listed below contact CAAS at firstname.lastname@example.org or (703) 993-8020.

 Career Advisory Network